sanger-pathogens/ariba/README.md

 ARIBA
 =====

-Antibiotic Resistance Identification By Assembly
+Antimicrobial Resistance Identification By Assembly

 For how to use ARIBA, please see the [ARIBA wiki page][ARIBA wiki].